Dad's Army: Cultural influence

 The characters of Dad's Army and their catchphrases are well known in the UK due to the popularity of the series when originally shown and the frequency of repeats.

 Jimmy Perry recalls that before writing the sitcom, the Home Guard was a largely forgotten aspect of Britain's defence in the Second World War, something which the series rectified.
 In a 1972 Radio Times interview, Arthur Lowe expressed surprise at the programme's success:

 We expected the show to have limited appeal, to the age group that lived through the war and the Home Guard.
 We didn't expect what has happened – that children from the age of five upwards would enjoy it too.

-By focusing on the comic aspects of the Home Guard in a cosy south coast setting, the TV series distorted the popular perception of the organisation.
-Its characters represented the older volunteers within the Home Guard but largely ignored the large numbers of teenagers and factory workers who also served.
-Accounts from Home Guard members and their regimental publications, inspired Norman Longmate's history The Real Dad's Army (1974).
+By focusing on the comic aspects of the Home Guard in a cosy south coast setting, the television series distorted the popular perception of the organisation.
+Its characters represented the older volunteers within the Home Guard, but largely ignored the large numbers of teenagers and factory workers who also served.
+Accounts from Home Guard members and their regimental publications inspired Norman Longmate's history The Real Dad's Army (1974).

 Media releases

-The BBC released two "Best of" DVD sets in October 2001 and September 2002, but it was not until September 2004 that the full series began to be released, with the first series and the surviving episodes of the second series being released first, along with the documentary Missing Presumed Wiped.
-By November 2007, the entire series had been released on DVD, with the final edition featuring the specials "My Brother and I" and "The Battle of the Giants" along with various other appearances, including several "Christmas Night with the Stars" sketches and excerpts from the 1976 stage show.
-The DVDs also include short individual biographical documentaries about the characters and their actors called We Are the Boys.
-The Columbia film adaptation is separately available; as this is not a BBC production, it is not included in the box set.
+The first DVD releases of Dad's Army were two "best of" collections, released by the BBC and distributed by 2 Entertain, in October 2001 and September 2002.
+The first series and the surviving episodes of the second series, along with the documentary Dad's Army: Missing Presumed Wiped, were released in September 2004, while the final series was released in May 2007.
+In November 2007, the final episodes, the three specials "Battle of the Giants!", "My Brother and I" and "The Love of Three Oranges", were released, along with Dad's Army: The Passing Years documentary, several Christmas Night with the Stars sketches, and excerpts from the 1975–76 stage show.
+From the third series DVD, We Are the Boys..., a short individual biographical documentary about the main actors and the characters they portrayed on the programme, was included as a special feature.

+The Columbia film adaptation is separately available; as this is not a BBC production, it is not included in the boxed set.

-In 1973 the series was adapted into a comic strip, drawn by Bill Titcombe, which was published in daily newspapers in the UK.
+In 1973, the series was adapted into a comic strip, drawn by Bill Titcombe, which was published in daily newspapers in the UK.
 These cartoon strips were subsequently collected together and published in book form, by Piccolo Books, in paperback.